jonathantemplin/CCSSO-June2017/index.md

   </a>
 </div>

 ---

+## Section Summary

+>- Sometimes, a single score is not sufficient to characterize student test performance, KSAs, or behavior
+>- NGSS have multiple dimensions
+>  - Core ideas
+>  - Crosscutting concepts
+>  - Practices

+---

-## Common Assessment Models are Inadquate for NGSS Dimensions
+## Common Assessment Practices are Inadequate for NGSS Dimensions

 <img class="center" src="assets/img/science.gif" width=60%>